-Quick Plot Summary: Released in 1985, Return to Oz is a Adventure, Family, Fantasy film directed by Walter Murch.
+Quick Plot Summary: Released in 1985, Return to Oz is a Adventure, Family, Fantasy film directed by Walter Murch, written by Gill Dennis.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Fairuza Balk.
+It provides a scannable look at the movie's central conflict involving Fairuza Balk as Dorothy.

 Story Breakdown